2015 Mercedes-Benz CLS-Class facelift spy shots

 The interior is also likely to receive some updates and we should also see a host of technology borrowed from the latest S-Class.
 These are likely to include the mbrace2 infotainment system, MAGIC BODY CONTROL camera-based adaptive suspension, and the latest DISTRONIC PLUS cruise control with Steering Assist, Cross-Traffic Assist, and Pre-Safe brake assist with pedestrian recognition.

 As for the drivetrains, we may see the CLS550 adopt Mercedes' latest twin-turbocharged 4.6-liter V-8, which in the S-Class delivers 455 horsepower, although we could see the current 402-horsepower engine retained.
 The engine in the CLS63 AMG model has just been updated so no changes are expected here, although the car itself will receive the same updates you see here.

 One major change, however, is expected to be the addition of Mercedes’ new 9G-TRONIC nine-speed automatic transmission instead of the seven-speed unit currently found in the CLS.
 The 9G-TRONIC is said to be more refined and more fuel efficient.
 Note, AMG models will stick with a seven-speed SPEEDSHIFT auto.

-We’re expecting the facelifted CLS-Class to be revealed midway through next year before hitting showrooms at the start of the 2015 model year.
+We’re expecting the facelifted CLS-Class to be revealed around summer, with a showroom appearance likely to take place near the end of the year.
 Sadly, Americas are still likely to miss out on the stylsh CLS Shooting Brake.